keithknox/wdidc5-project3/README.md

 #### Friday, Week 9

 You will present your completed product.
 Presentations will be Science Fair-style, as with Project 1.

-## Submissions

-Please fork the `wdidc5-project3` repo.
-Make all changes to fork of the repo.
-Submit them as pull requests to the upstream repo.

 ## Other